Human hand touching the top of growing wheatgrass blades

 A Short History

 The use of Wheatgrass as a “living food” can be traced all the way back to the Mesopotamians and Egyptians over 5,000 years ago.
-They were said to have used the plant for its health and vitality.
-Even so, the Western world didn’t start consuming the raw plant until around the 1930’s when a man named Charles Schnabel started to spread awareness about its benefits.
+They were said to have used the plant for its nourishing qualities and to support vitality.
+Even so, the Western world didn’t start consuming the raw plant until around the 1930’s when a man named Charles Schnabel started to spread awareness about it.

 Schnabel was an American agricultural chemist whose early research found that general health and productivity of livestock like poultry, cattle, and swine increased when a small amount of dehydrated cereal grass was added to their feed.
 He believed humans could benefit in a similar way by supplementing the diet with wheatgrass as a natural multivitamin.
 This led him to found Cerophyl Laboratories in 1933 where he began advertising powdered wheat shoots.

 His research and passion for consuming the newly sprouted leaves of common wheat earned himself the nickname, “Mr. Wheatgrass”.
-His research catalyzed conversations amount health professionals who continue to debate the true benefits of the plant and its worthiness of being called a superfood.
+His research catalyzed conversations among health professionals who continue to discuss the merits of the plant and its worthiness of being called a superfood.

-Today, wheatgrass is consumed raw in smoothies, whether in a smoothie, in powder and pill form, or in topical applications like lotions, sprays, and creams.
+Today, wheatgrass is consumed raw in smoothies, in powder and pill form, or in topical applications like lotions, sprays, and creams.

 Where Is Wheatgrass Grown?